ON THIS PAGE: You will read about how to with challenges in everyday life after a cancer diagnosis. Use the menu to see

 For many people, survivorship serves as a strong motivator to make lifestyle changes.

 Nothing helps recovery more than stopping smoking.
 There are many tools and approaches available.
 Be sure to get help from your family, friends, nurses, and doctors because it is difficult to stop on your own.

-People recovering from lung cancer are encouraged to follow established guidelines for good health, such as not smoking, limiting alcohol, eating well, and managing stress.
+People recovering from lung cancer are encouraged to follow established guidelines for good health, such as not smoking, limiting alcohol, eating well, exercising regularly, and managing stress.
 Regular physical activity can help rebuild your strength and energy level.
 Recovering patients, even those using oxygen, are encouraged to walk for 15 to 30 minutes each day to improve their heart and lung functioning.
 Your health care team can help you create an appropriate exercise plan based on your needs, physical abilities, and fitness level.
 Learn more about making healthy lifestyle choices.

 Talk with your health care team to develop a survivorship care plan that is best for your needs.